TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheDistributionsInDetail/Index.rst

 **\_.htaccess** contains configuration for Apache webservers, which can improve performance.
 It is not used by default.

+**clear.gif** is a 1x1 clear-pixel gif file.
+It is used in many places.

 **typo3conf/LocalConfiguration.php** is the main configuration file of your installation and the one all the install tool options get written